SourceMap Configuration¶

 "$NODE_BINARY" "$REACT_NATIVE_DIR/scripts/compose-source-maps.js" "$CONFIGURATION_BUILD_DIR/main.jsbundle.map" "$CONFIGURATION_BUILD_DIR/$UNLOCALIZED_RESOURCES_FOLDER_PATH/main.jsbundle.map" -o "../$SOURCEMAP_FILE"

-File Upload and Deletion¶
+Frontend Page Upload and Deletion¶

-Upload Guidelines:
+Upload Notes:

-- File size cannot exceed 500M;
+- File size must not exceed 500M.

 - File format must be

-; - Do not upload multiple files simultaneously;
+error_stack. - Cannot upload multiple files simultaneously.